Mobile Menu

 • Are we making an assumption that our students have access to technology and resources?

 Take Action: Stop for a moment and continue my list above by writing down any assumptions that may be impacting your ability to connect with students.
-You might want to send a quick survey to students asking how comfortable they feel with distance learning, etc.

 Create a Safe Environment for Social Interactions